Tyab1987/charters/README.md

 provides a buffer for the different sea levels, so no floodgates would have been needed.
 Historically, it was the first choice for linking the Atlantic and Pacific, but was not made due to political instability in the region
-Erie Canal: needed since you won't be able to cross the Niagara Falls to access the Great Lakes Illinois and Michigan Canal: access to the Great lakes... but from the Mississipi!
-Grand Canal: the Yuan-dynasty Beijing–Hangzhou one.
+Illinois and Michigan Canal: more access to the Great lakes, this time from the Mississipi Grand Canal: the Yuan-dynasty Beijing–Hangzhou one.
 Since it already existed in 1444, I'd implement it as yet another navigable river, provided Yangtze and Yellow River are there Canal du Midi: important and time-appropriate.
 Might need a navigable Garonne to look good